pocketbroadcast/pocketbroadcast.github.io/_drafts/hombot-wlan.md

 # TL;DR

-Buy a compatible WLAN Dongle (e.g. [Edimax EW-7811UN 150Mbps Wireless Nano USB Adapter][edimax]) plug it in the USB connector on the bot and configure your wlan router as access point using the SSID `RK_HIT` and no encryption.
+Buy a compatible wlan dongle (e.g. [Edimax EW-7811UN 150Mbps Wireless Nano USB Adapter][edimax]) plug it in the USB connector on the bot and configure your wlan router as access point using the SSID `RK_HIT` and no encryption.
 (Use this method only as a starting point, unencrypted networks bare a tremendous security risk)